Wound Healing and Vascular Center

 Our wound care center specializes in the treatment of problem wounds, a growing concern spurred by the aging of America and the increase in diabetes.
 The wound care center is located across from the Decatur County Memorial Hospital outpatient/specialty clinic on the second floor of the hospital in Greensburg, Indiana.

 The wound care center is an outpatient, hospital-based service that works in conjunction with the patient’s primary care physician and specializes in the treatment of problem wounds.
 The wound care center uses an evidence-based practice approach to treating chronic wounds.

 Dr. Jennifer Fletcher serves as the medical director of the program.
-Dr. Fletcher is assisted by a team of experienced wound care nurses and physicians, including Dr. Brian Albers, Dr. Duncan Hamilton, Dr. Andy Tran, Dr. Amy Jelinek and Dr. Matthew Norton .
+Dr. Fletcher is assisted by a team of experienced wound care nurses and physicians, including Dr. Brian Albers, Dr. Duncan Hamilton, Dr. Andy Tran, Dr. Amy Jelinek and Vascular Surgeon, Dr. Robert McCready .
 Each provider coordinates an overall care plan for each patient.
 The majority of patients treated at the program do not require hyperbaric oxygen therapy; however, those who do receive the treatment have high healing rates because the process delivers high concentrations of oxygen to the blood stream and the area around the wound, which rapidly accelerates the healing process.

 A specialized approach to the treatment of chronic wounds is required to cost-effectively and efficiently manage a community’s wound needs.

 The hospital’s Wound Healing and Vascular Center continues to grow and we’re excited to share the newest additions!
 Our wound care center, led by Dr. Jennifer Fletcher, is expanding our multidisciplinary team with the addition of two vascular surgeons.
 We are honored to have Dr. Robert McCready and Dr. Thomas Webb join our team of experienced wound care nurses and physicians.